 Preparing Educational Leaders

 The Accelerated School Leadership Master’s Degree in Educational Leadership at SMU prepares students for positions in leadership in public schools, public charter schools, turnaround schools, and private and religious schools.
-The curriculum reflects both the certification requirements established by the state of Texas and is consistent with national standards and empirical evidence on effective school leadership knowledge and skills.
+The curriculum reflects both the principal certification requirements established by the state of Texas and is consistent with national standards and empirical evidence on effective school leadership knowledge and skills.